برجاء الإنتظار ...

 • Any patient on anti-asthma medicines should be aware that if you develop a combination of symptoms such as a flu-like illness, pins and needles or numbness of arms or legs, worsening of pulmonary symptoms, and/or rash, you should consult your doctor.

-• Phenobarbital (used for treatment of epilepsy)
+• phenobarbital (used for treatment of epilepsy)

-• Phenytoin (used for treatment of epilepsy)
+• phenytoin (used for treatment of epilepsy)

-• Rifampicin (used to treat tuberculosis and some other infections)
+• rifampicin (used to treat tuberculosis and some other infections)

-Taking Bronchofast tablets with food and drink
+BRONCHOFAST with food and drink

-Bronchofast tablets may be taken with or without food.
+BRONCHOFAST 10 mg film-coated tablet may be taken with or without food.

 Pregnancy and breast-feeding

-Use in breast-feeding: It is not known if Bronchofast tablets appears in breast milk.
-You should consult your doctor before taking
+It is not known if BRONCHOFAST appears in breast milk.
+You should consult your doctor before taking BRONCHOFAST if you are breast-feeding or intend to breast-feed.

 Driving and using machines

-Bronchofast tablets are not expected to affect your ability to drive a car or operate machinery.
-However, individual responses to medication may vary.
-Certain side effects (such as dizziness and drowsiness) that have been reported very rarely with Bronchofast tablets may affect some patients’ ability to drive or operate machinery.
+individual responses to medication may vary.
+Certain side effects (such as dizziness and drowsiness) that have been reported with BRONCHOFAST may affect some patients’ ability to drive or operate machinery.

-Bronchofast tablets contain lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-• You should take only one tablet of Bronchofast once a day as prescribed by your doctor.
+• You should take only one tablet of BRONCHOFAST once a day as prescribed by your doctor.

 • It should be taken even when you have no symptoms or have an acute asthma attack.

-For patients 15 years of age and older
+For adults and adolescents 15 years of age and older:

-One 10mg tablet to be taken daily in the evening.
+The recommended dose is one 10 mg tablet to be taken daily in the evening.

 Contact your doctor immediately for advice.